Guide for Abstract Submission

 Oral /Short Oral Presentation Rules

-Oral presentations : Presentations should be prepared as PowerPoint files.
+Oral presentations: Presentations should be prepared as PowerPoint files.
 Use of your own laptop is not recommended.
-Oral presentations will be restricted to 15 minutes discussion in order to stay within schedules.
+Oral presentations will be restricted to 15 minutes discussions in order to stay within schedules.
 Oral presentations must be in English.
 The electronic files have to be provided to the organizers min 30 min. before the start of the respective session to facilitate and fasten the procedures

 If an author is not present when called by the session moderator, no further opportunities will be given to present his/her communication which will then be treated as a “no show” (i.e. not published in the Congress Proceedings).
 Short oral presentations should be in English / Turkish, and all slides must be in English.
 Short oral presentations are required to prepare posters and posters should be prepared in English

-Poster communications: posters (A0, portrait format) shall be brought by the author at the dedicated desk located in the Poster Hall where they will be validated and registered; specific indications will be provided on where hanging the poster together with the appropriate fixing material.
-Please note that authors must check in at
+Poster communications: The poster shall be brought by the author to the dedicated desk located in the Poster Hall where they will be validated and registered; specific indications will be provided on where hanging the poster together with the appropriate fixing material.
+Please note that authors must check-in at

 the Congress reception desk before registering their poster.

-All posters can be set in place starting at 14h00 on Friday 5 November and no later than following Sunday; they will remain in place at least until 19h00 on Saturday 6 November.
+All posters can be set in place starting at 14h00 on Friday 25 October and no later than the following Sunday; they will remain in place at least until 19h00 on Saturday 26 October.

 First do not simply copy/ paste your abstract or your poster.